-Nirogstreet talked to her on the International Women’s Day about the role of women leadership in Ayurveda.
+Nirogstreet talked to her on International Women’s Day about the role of women leaders in Ayurveda.
 Read the conversation below.

 Dr. Nesari, please tell us something about the history of Women Physicians in Ayurveda.

-Women have played a major role in the traditional health care since the very beginning.
+Women have played a major role in traditional health care since the very beginning.
 There are two things to consider when it comes to the significance of women physicians or women in general.
-First, a department like mother and child care always requires an active role of the women practitioners.
-Female Doctors are naturally more sympathetic and compassionate and it makes them far better in taking care of the health needs and appropriate medical supervision of the mothers and the babies.
+First, a department like a mother and a child care always requires an active role of the women practitioners.
+Female Doctors are naturally more sympathetic and compassionate and it makes them far better at taking care of the health needs and appropriate medical supervision of the mothers and the babies.

-Second, the fundamental goal of Ayurveda is the prevention of the diseases and promotion of health.
+Second, the fundamental goal of Ayurveda is the prevention of diseases and promotion of health.
 Diet, lifestyle, and sleep are the three pillars of healthy living.
-Women are in-charge of the diet and hence the first criterion is automatically fulfilled.
+Women are in charge of the diet and hence the first criterion is automatically fulfilled.
 They instill good Samskaras in their children, introduce healthy habits to the family.
-In addition to all this, a mother is the role models for her child.
-She is a profound Psychological support because of her kind and harmonious nature.
-She is the foundation of the family health.
+In addition to all this, a mother is the role model for her child.
+She is profound Psychological support because of her kind and harmonious nature.
+She is the foundation of family health.
 Hence, the history of Ayurveda cannot be described without highlighting the direct and indirect roles women have delivered.

 Also, Ayurveda speaks about the mental, physical, and social health of the people.
 Women are active contributors on all these levels.
-They help build healthy attitude and behavior, which in turn makes a community of socially enthusiastic individuals.
-When a woman is empowered, it benefits everyone, be it the individual, the family, the society or the community.
+They help build healthy attitudes and behavior, which in turn makes a community of socially enthusiastic individuals.
+When a woman is empowered, it benefits everyone, be it the individual, the family, the society, or the community.

 How do you see women’s contribution to Ayurveda today?